lukebrc/KeyInfrastructure/.ai/prd.md

     *   This interface must allow the administrator to specify the certificate's validity period, hash algorithm (SHA-256, SHA-384, SHA-512), and all Distinguished Name (DN) fields.
     *   The system must store an encrypted backup of the user's private key in the database.
 *   **User-Facing Functionality:**
-    *   The system must allow authenticated users to download their key/certificate pair in a PKCS#12 file protected by their PIN.
+    *   The system must allow authenticated users to download their key/certificate pair in a PKCS#12 file protected by their password.
     *   The system must display a prominent banner to users whose certificate is near or past its expiration date, prompting them to renew.
     *   Users must be able to initiate the certificate renewal process.
 *   **Internal Certificate Authority:**